aws-samples/sagemaker-ssh-helper/README.md

 You can pass `-L` parameters for forwarding remote container port to local machine (e.g., `8787` for [Dask dashboard](https://docs.dask.org/en/stable/dashboard.html) or `8501` for [Streamlit apps](https://docs.streamlit.io/library/get-started)) or `-R` for forwarding local port to remote container.
 Read more about these options in the [SSH manual](https://man.openbsd.org/ssh).

 This low-level script takes the managed instance ID as a parameter.
-The next sections describe how to use the higher-level APIs that take the SageMaker resource name as a parameter and resolve it into the instance ID automatically (a.k.a. `sm-local-ssh-*` scripts):
+Next sections describe how to use the higher-level APIs that take the SageMaker resource name as a parameter and resolve it into the instance ID automatically (a.k.a. `sm-local-ssh-*` scripts):

 * `sm-local-ssh-training`
 * `sm-local-ssh-processing`